 What justifies the price of a Japanese knife?

-Unlike factory-made knives, handmade Japanese knives take longer to create.
-They must undergo a series of rigorous processes and strict quality control, meeting the high standards of Japanese forges.
-Therefore, it's recommended to purchase quality kitchen knives that can handle the vast majority of kitchen tasks instead of a bargain-basement set.
-We recommend you be wary of cheap imitations and always check the knives' provenance.
+Unlike factory-made knives, handmade Japanese knives take longer to craft.
+They must undergo a series of rigorous steps and strict quality control to meet the high standards of Japanese forges.
+We therefore recommend purchasing high-quality kitchen knives that can handle the vast majority of kitchen tasks, rather than a discount knife set.
+We suggest you be wary of low-cost imitations and always verify the origin of the knives.

 What are the advantages of a Japanese knife?